Women's Running Outfits for Every Weather Condition

 - Shorts or Leggings: Depending on your preference, wear shorts or leggings to run.
 If you prefer leggings, opt for a moisture-wicking fabric like Nike Dri-FIT.
 This polyester fabric wicks sweat away from the skin so it can evaporate, keeping you cool.

-- Tank: Let the arms breathe with a Nike sleeveless tank.
+- Tank: Let the arms breathe with a Nike sleeveless tank top.
 You can choose a cropped or long style, but either will go perfectly over a sports bra for added coverage.

 What to Wear Running in Rain